 The more sensory input a child receives during the day, the less likely they are to seek it out in the form of picking a fight at home.
 Studies have shown that time in nature can reduce the symptoms of ADHD.
 Make time for nature EVERY DAY.

-You May Also Enjoy – Autumn Walks for Families in Ireland
+You might also enjoy reading Autumn Walks for Families in Ireland

 #2.
 Better Bedtimes as Clocks Fall Back

-You May Also Enjoy – 7 of the Best Ways to Create a Good Bedtime Routine & Avoid Meltdown
+You may also find this article useful: 7 of the Best Ways to Create a Good Bedtime Routine & Avoid Meltdown

 #3.
 Get Moving